 are ratings assigned by N-CEP staff to indicate the methodological quality of an included systematic review (e.g., search strategy described in sufficient detail for replication, quality assessments that are reproducible).
 The ratings are provided so that clinicians can more easily evaluate the quality of the review, including the validity of the findings, as well as make clinical judgments about the applicability of the findings to their clients.

-Why are some sections of an Evidence Map empty?
+Why is there no evidence for some sections of an Evidence Map?

-In some cases, no guidelines, evidence-based systematic reviews, or individual studies measuring client satisfaction or perspectives are available for a given treatment, assessment, or service delivery model.
-ASHA will update empty sections of an Evidence Map as information becomes available.
+In some cases, no guidelines or evidence-based systematic reviews are available for a given treatment, assessment, or service delivery model.
+ASHA will update sections of an Evidence Map as information becomes available.

 How often are Evidence Maps updated?

-New guidelines, systematic reviews, and individual client perspective studies are published every day.
+New guidelines and systematic reviews are published every day.
 N-CEP intends to keep the Evidence Maps as current as possible and will publish new documents to an existing Evidence Map on an ongoing basis.

 What are Future Maps?